 Formula 1 Drivers

 Formula 1 drivers are like celebrities.
-They are part of the glamour and luxury that comes with the sport, and many look up to them in that matter.
-However, this doesn't mean that they are any less competitive, or that they are not elite athletes.
-Some drivers have made their marks in Formula 1 and in fans' hearts both for their wins in the track and personality out of it.
+They are part of the glamor and luxury that comes with the sport, and many fans look up to them.
+However, this doesn't mean that they are any less competitive or that they are not elite athletes.
+Some drivers have made their marks on Formula 1 and in fans' hearts, both for their wins on the track and personalities off of it.
 Check out some of the best drivers in F1 history:

 |Formula 1 Driver||World Titles|

 Formula 1 Leagues

 There are not really any Formula 1 leagues, but rather, Formula 1 is a league in itself.
 F1 is sanctioned and overseen by the International Automobile Federation (FIA), which is the global motorsport governing body.
 There are three lower series of open-wheel racing that function as driver development for Formula 1.
 They are Formula 2, Formula 3, and Formula E. The FIA also sanctions other types of racing competitions such as endurance and rally racing.
 While each country might have its own motorsport racing competitions, there is only one global Formula 1.